-Mike Lindell, CEO of MyPillow, received the 2018 NRB President’s Award on Friday, March 2, during the Closing Gala at Proclaim 18, the NRB International Christian Media Convention in Nashville, Tennessee.Posted on May 3, 2018
+CRISTA Media’s Marv Mickley received the 2019 NRB Milestone Award on Friday, March 29, during the Closing Gala at Proclaim 19, the NRB International Christian Media Convention in Anaheim, California.Posted on April 1, 2019

 As the preeminent association representing Christian broadcasters and communicators, the National Religious Broadcasters (NRB) is a unique source of information for members of the working press and media organizations.
 We speak with authority on a wide range of legal, policy, and governmental issues that impact the fields of Christian broadcasting and media, as well as addressing communication trends, and the challenges and opportunities facing our member organizations.
 In addition, from among our member organizations, we have the ability to locate technical and operational information that can aid professional journalists, reporters, and broadcasters in accurately understanding the current fields of Christian broadcasting and communications.

 Major newspapers, magazines, television and radio programs of all kinds, and countless web news services regularly interview our media spokespersons.
 If you are a broadcaster, a member of the working press or are with a media organization, our communications department looks forward to talking to you and answering your questions.